- May 1- May 15: admission to all programmes

 The language of instruction for most of the doctoral programmes is English.
 However, we have two doctoral programmes, where learning of Estonian during the programme is compulsory - it means some of the instruction takes place in Estonian.
 These programmes are: Estonian and Finno-Ugric Linguistics and Law.

-Yet, all the applicants must provide proof of English language proficiency at a satisfactory level.
+Yet, all international applicants must provide proof of English language proficiency at a satisfactory level.
 Please note that these are the only tests and exemptions accepted by the University of Tartu.

 Applicants to the Russian and Slavonic Philology PhD programme must provide a proof of Russian language proficiency at a satisfactory level.
 Proof of English language proficiency is not required.